laurakond/Artly/TESTING.md

   - These errors seem to have appeared because I forgot to set the button element type to button.
     - After adding `type=button` to the button element for the cancel form functionality, the errors have resolved.

+**Flickering pointer in Profile component**

+- Flickering pointer over the toolpit in the Top sellers section was caused by overlapping Tooltip and css rules for the icons.
+  - I managed to resolve this by setting hover effect to a different div element.

 ### Unfixed bugs

 - When testing the website, I noticed that there is a discrepancy in the artwork edit once it is sold fuctionality.